VSI Archive Backup System for OpenVMS Installation Guide

 $ SHOW DEVICE disk-name

-Disk space required during an full installation on an Alpha system is 214,500 blocks with 167,400 required after the installation.
-Disk space required on a VAX is 204,000 blocks with 120,000 required after the installation.
-Disk space required on an I64 system is 345,000 blocks with 170,000 required after the installation.
+Disk space required during a full installation on an Alpha system is 214,500 blocks, with 167,400 required after the installation.
+Disk space required on an IA-64 or x86-64 system is 345,000 blocks, with 170,000 required after the installation.

 2.2.3.2.
 Required Software

-DECnet Phase IV
+• DECnet Phase IV

-TCP/IP Service for OpenVMS
+• VSI TCP/IP Services for OpenVMS

 Note